abhi24gupta/Encryptor/README.md

-# aur bhai
+# Encryptor

-This code written in c language decypt a message using three different methods i.e. Caesar &amp; Morse
+This code written in c language encypt a message using three different methods i.e. Caesar Cipher and  Morse Concept.